Privacy policy

 Google Ads Conversion

 Google Ads establishes an automatic connection between your browser and Google’s servers in the USA (for data transfer to third countries, see section 9 “Data transfer to third countries” in this privacy policy).
 Since we have no influence on further data processing by Google, we are only informing you on the basis of our current knowledge: Ads cookies inform Google that you have accessed our website and in which area and, if applicable, which of our ads you have clicked on.
 If you have a Google account, Google can assign this information to your account.
-If you are not registered with Google or are not logged into your customer account, your IP address may be assigned to you and collected and stored by Google.
+If you are not registered with Google or are not logged into your customer account, your IP address can be assigned, which is collected and stored by Google.

 Google Ads Remarketing

 Within our integration of Google Ads, we also use the remarketing function of this service.
-This enables us to show visitors to our website personalized advertising on other websites in the Google network (e.g. as part of the Google search function or on YouTube) or on other websites.
-For this purpose, Google analyzes which offers on our website a visitor is particularly interested in and thus enables the placement of targeted advertising on other websites.
-For this purpose, Google places marketing cookies (technically unnecessary cookies) on users’ end devices.
-Cookies are used to identify the browser, but not the user’s person.
+This enables us to display personalized advertising to visitors to our website on other websites in the Google network (e.g. as part of the Google search function or on YouTube) or on other websites.
+For this purpose, Google evaluates which offers on our website a visitor is particularly interested in and thus enables the placement of targeted advertising on other websites.
+For this purpose, Google places marketing cookies (technically unnecessary cookies) on the user’s end device.
+The cookies are used to identify the browser, but not the user’s person.

 Information on the processing of personal data by Google can be found under the following links: